-In this category 4-Hers have the opportunity to create exhibits about all-terrain vehicles, fire, and tractor safety.
-In addition, participants can also create informational exhibits about basic safety strategies.
-Through involvement in this category, 4-Hers will be better educated about personal safety and have the knowledge base to educate others about safety.
+In this category 4-H members have the opportunity to create exhibits about all-terrain vehicles, fire, and tractor safety.
+In addition, 4-H members can also create informational exhibits about basic safety strategies.
+Through involvement in this category, 4-H members will be better educated about personal safety and have the knowledge base to educate others about safety.

-- A. Any 4-H member who is enrolled in a Safety project during the current year may enter any of the following classes. - B. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hsafety - C. Entries: Each exhibitor is limited to one item per class.
+A. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hsafety

+B. Entries: Each 4-H member is limited to one item per class.